Washingtonia: Taxonomy

 The fruit is edible, and was used by Native American people as a minor food source.
 They are also eaten by birds, which disperse the seeds in their droppings after digesting the fruit pulp.
 Washingtonia species are also used as food plants by the larvae of some Lepidoptera species, including Paysandisia archon.

-Both species are cultivated as ornamental trees, widely planted in California, Florida, Texas, extreme southwest Utah, Arizona, southern New Mexico, South Carolina, and southern areas of North Carolina.
+Washingtonia palms are cultivated as ornamental trees, widely planted in Arizona, California, Florida, New Mexico, Texas, Utah, North Carolina, and South Carolina.
 It is also cultivated in the Mediterranean region in southern Europe and north Africa, parts of Australia, and the leeward sides of the Hawaiian Islands.
 W. filifera is modestly hardy in drier climate and able to survive brief temperatures in the vicinity of -15 °C (10 °F), provided the air and soil are not too wet, and the afternoon temperatures are not too cold.
-Intolerance of wet, prolonged cold is the main reason the filifera species cannot grow in temperate climates.
-W. robusta is less sensitive to moisture than filifera, but far more easily damaged by cold.
+Intolerance of wet, prolonged cold is the main reason the Washingtonia palms do not grow in many temperate climates.

 The genus is named after George Washington.